-Overall, while UsenetStorm isn’t a bad service by any means, they don’t offer enough to get them a higher ranking than any of our preferred providers.
+Overall, while UsenetStorm isn’t a bad service by any means, they don’t offer enough to get them a higher ranking than any of our listed best Usenet service providers.
 If ease of use is really what you’re looking for, we recommend Easynews over this provider.

 Altenatives To UsenetStorm

 |Newshosting||$8.33||Best Price / Free Newsreader|

 |Easynews||$9.98||Easy Web App / File Previews|

 |TweakNews||€7,50||Free Newsreader / Free VPN|